 The results from our econometric estimates examining the links which exist between R&D (engagement, publicly-supported and wholly-privately-funded), innovation of different types and efficiency growth, turnover growth and employment growth are given in Table 2.
-Sub-sample estimates are reported in Annex 4.
+Subsample estimates are reported in Annex 4.
 Part A of each table reports estimates of equation (1) illustrating the results for the efficiency growth and/or turnover growth and/or employment growth models.
 These models include the endogenous lagged product/service innovation, process innovation and organisational innovation terms as well the control variables discussed in Section 4.13 above.
 Parts B, C and D of each table report estimates of equations (2), (3) and (4) and relate to the probability of a firm undertaking each of the three different types of innovation - product/service, process and organisational - in the period prior to the measurement of efficiency growth, turnover growth or employment growth.
-Determinants in these models include the three R&D variables - R&D engaged firms, R&D-active firms receiving public support and R&D-active firms not receiving public support - as well as the control variables discussed in Section 4.13 above11.
+Determinants in these models include the three R&D variables - R&D engaged firms, R&D-active firms receiving public support - as well as the control variables discussed in Section 4.13 above11.